Skeletal Scintigraphy (Bone Scan)

 You should inform your physician and the technologist performing your exam of any medications you are taking, including vitamins and herbal supplements and if you have allergies, have recently been ill or suffer from any other medical condition.

 Women should always inform their physician or technologist if they are breastfeeding or if there is any possibility that they are pregnant.
+See the Safety pagefor more information about pregnancy, breastfeeding and nuclear medicine exams.

 Women who are breastfeeding will need to use formula for one to two days after the scan until the radiotracer is gone from their bodies.
 Be sure to dispose of any breast milk during this time.